Collections

 Best Waterside Restaurants in London: the cheese barge

-It’s a barge and it serves cheese so why wouldn’t you call it the Cheese Barge?
-The waterside restaurant devoted to the magic that happens when milk curdles is moored on the Grand Union Canal in Paddington, and has two floors on which to enjoy cheesy goodness.
+It’s a barge and it serves cheese, so why wouldn’t you call it the Cheese Barge?
+The waterside sibling to Camden’s Cheese Bar is moored on the Grand Union Canal in Paddington, where you’ll find two floors devoted to British cheese.
 The summer-only roof terrace is the more casual affair, with grilled sandwiches, cheeseboards, and the like.
 The dining room has more ambitious dishes, perhaps Stichelton and beef bourguignon pie or beef shin risotto with goat’s curd, alongside wine-paired cheese plates.
 Come winter, don’t miss Fondue Thursdays.
 You can probably guess what’s involved in those.

 Details: Sheldon Square, Paddington, W2 6HY | Book here